kwanann/ITSolutionsSampleQuestions/Test1-WinformJSON/Readme.md

 ## 1.5 Output files

-**All output files must be stored in the same locatin as the path to the input file.**
+**All output files must be stored in the same location as the path to the input file.**

 The **main** output file will
 - have the same columns as the input file